How to avoid disasters? Be prepared for them.

 An earthquake can bring your whole shop to the ground, your biggest client can choose your competitor over you, your system suddenly can crash making you lose important data etc. There are endless possibilities of disasters if you really think about it.

-That’s why lack of a business contingency plan can be a disaster of its own.
+That’s why lack of a plan can be a disaster of its own.

 Let’s see why you need a business contingency plan and how to create one in a few simple steps.